-Claim=min(Exit Point,(1- Proportion)max(0, Damage-Attachment Point));
+Claim=min(Exit Point,(1- Proportion)max(0, Damage-Attachment Point)).

-The resulting relationship between claim payments, retained losses, and damages is illustrated by an example figure showing the effect of an attachment point of 10M€in direct damages, a 20% co-insurance proportion, and an exit point of 100M€in claims as shown in Figure 5.6.
+The resulting relationship between claim payments, retained losses, and damage is illustrated in Figure 5.5, which shows the effect of an attachment point of \notin 10m in direct damages, a 20 percent coinsurance proportion, and an exit point of \notin 100m in claims.